Fliplet/fliplet-cli/docs/REST-API/fliplet-media.md

 - Requires context (`folderId` or `appId` or `organizationId`)

 <p class="quote"><strong>Note:</strong> Fliplet scans all uploaded files for viruses.
 If a file is found to be infected the system will automatically quarantine it and not allow apps to download it.
-Quarantined files can be seen in the trash folder the File Manager in Fliplet Studio.</p>
+Quarantined files can be seen in the trash folder of the File Manager in Fliplet Studio.</p>

 Request body (**multipart request**):